Dr Kirsty Sedgman

 Research interests

-Kirsty is an award-winning scholar specialising in audience research and cultural value.
+Kirsty is an award-winning cultural studies scholar specialising in audiences, experience, behaviour, and communication.

 Her work investigates how people find value in cultural participation.
 How do they experience and respond to the things they see?
 How are these pleasures and disappointments made meaningful within their lives?
 And what can all this tell us about the role of the arts in society, as well as the relationship between cultural institutions, power, identity, and place?